biotech-py/biotech-py/README.md

 ---

-⭐ Exploring the intersection of Bioinformatics, Computational Biology, AI, and Drug Discovery.
+⭐ Passionate about building practical AI applications that solve real-world problems using Generative AI, Machine Learning, and Data Analytics.